kunkelkevin/trade-up/README.md

 ## Usage

+The Trade Up website is a full stack project that incorporates the following technolies:
+ * bcrypt
+ * dotenv
+ * sequelize
+ * mysql2
+ * express
+ * handlebars
+ * file-upload-with-preview

 The website's landing page will show any existing posting as seen in the following image:<br />
 ![Main Page](/img/Screenshot-main-page.png "TradeUp Home Page")